Courses

 When you first begin trading stocks you’ll shadow senior traders to learn the language of the trading floor.
 You’ll also be expected to increase your knowledge by attending lectures, seminars and conferences.

 After 2 years as a trainee, you’ll have completed your CISI Certificate, so you can move on to the diploma programme of study with the CFA.
-You’ll also have the opportunity to rise up through the ranks in the following order:
+You’ll also have the opportunity to rise up through the ranks and take on roles such as:

 The role of a stock trader offers plenty of responsibility, excellent promotional opportunities and impressive financial rewards.
 So if you think you have what it takes to become a professional trader, why not explore our range of relevant online courses?